MeWe

 MeWe is a global social media and social networking service.
-As a company based in Los Angeles, California it is also known as Sgrouples, Inc., doing business as MeWe.
+As a company based in Los Angeles, California, it is also known as Sgrouples, Inc., doing business as MeWe.
 The site has been described as a Facebook alternative due to its focus on data privacy.

-In 2022, MeWe announced it will migrate its platform over time to a Web3, blockchain-based web infrastructure, becoming the first major social network to migrate its tech over to a decentralized social networking protocol (DSNP), which will make it the largest decentralized social media platform.
+In 2022, MeWe announced it will migrate its platform over time to a blockchain-based system.

 Platform

 Features

 In March 2020, MeWe launched dual-camera videos, which allow for both inward ("selfie") and outward-facing camera views.
 MeWe also touts its "Privacy Bill of Rights" as the primary differentiator between it and Facebook.

 By 2015, as MeWe neared the end of its beta testing cycle, the press called MeWe's software "not dissimilar to Facebook".
 In 2020, Mashable described MeWe as replicating Facebook's features.

 The MeWe site and application has features common to most social media and social networking sites: users can post text and images to a feed, react to others' posts using emoji, post animated GIFs, create specialized groups, post disappearing content, and chat.

 Online chat may occur between two or more people or among members of a group.
 Person-to-person online chat is similar to that in most other social media and social networking sites, and supports text, video calling, and voice calling.
 No longer a product offering, "Secret Chat" is limited to the paid subscription tier of MeWe, and uses double ratchet encryption to ensure that chats are private and not visible even to MeWe employees.

 MeWe reported in June 2018 that the site had 90,000 active groups, 60,000 of which were "public" and open to all users.
 Following the influx of Hong Kong users in 2020, MeWe's former CEO, Mark Weinstein, announced that the website would provide a Traditional Chinese language version by the end of the year.